 Order in Bulk

-If possible, it’s a good strategy to purchase inventory and supplies in bulk so you get the best pricing and save time with ordering.
+If possible, purchase inventory and supplies in bulk so you get the best pricing and save time with ordering.
 This also helps you to always have stock and supplies with which to produce in a timely manner.
 Of course, investing in an overabundance of raw materials might not be possible with certain types of stock.
 Carefully consider what you order in bulk so you don’t get stuck with too much and end up losing money.
 But you can imagine, especially with a global semiconductor shortage, how many brands had wished they invested in retaining large quantities of raw goods when forecasting the supply chain crisis currently ongoing.

 Set Realistic Quotas